Lost or Found a Pet?

 - Your pet's strong sense of smell may serve as a beacon for your lost pal.
 Leaving a pair of your old gym socks or shirt or your pet’s bedding and toys out on the patio may help guide your pet back home.

 - Visit both locations of Maricopa County Animal Care and Control– quickly and often!
 Check the county facilities every 24-72 hours.
 By law, the county shelter is only required to hold a lost or stray animal for 72 hours.
 After that time, the animal becomes the county’s property.
-You can also call them at 602.506.PETS or visit their website and utilize their interactive mapping tool to see if they may have picked up your pet.
+You can also call them at 602.506.PETS.

 - Visit the Arizona Humane Society Sunnyslope Campus Admissions Department and ask to see the lost pets in Second Chance Animal Hospital™.
 Bring a photo of your pet as well as their veterinary records.
 Leave a flyer about your lost pet at the animal shelter.